jdamata/terraform-provider-sonarqube/docs/resources/sonarqube_qualitygate.md

 The following arguments are supported:

 - name - (Required) The name of the Quality Gate to create.
 Maximum length 100
+- is_default - (Optional) When set to true this will make the added Quality Gate default

 ## Attributes Reference
 The following attributes are exported: